 About this event

 Humanoid robots place extreme demands on their drive systems.
-Precision, dynamics, and reliability depend largely on the quality of the transmission components used – especially in compact, heavy-duty joint actuators.
+Precision, dynamics, and reliability depend largely on the quality of the gear components used—especially in compact, high-load joint actuators.

-In this webinar, we show which workpieces determine the performance of humanoid robots and how these components can be mastered in terms of manufacturing technology.
-The focus is on key transmission components and the resulting requirements for precision, tolerances, and process reliability.
+In this webinar, we’ll show which workpieces determine the performance of humanoid robots and how these components can be effectively manufactured.
+The focus is on key gear components and the resulting requirements for precision, tolerances, and process reliability.

-Humanoid robots combine different gear concepts to achieve high precision in replicating human movements.
+Humanoid robots combine different gear concepts to precisely replicate human movements.
 Several key components are central to this:

 • Circular splines with high-precision internal teeth